mathieuSauvage/MayaFluidTextureViewer/README.md

 ## Usage in Maya

+2 ways:
-* select a fluid then copy/paste this into a Maya python script editor and execute it.
+* select a fluid, then copy/paste this into a Maya python script editor and execute it.
 * put the script into a python script folder which path is known by Maya, then use an import command to use the script and call the main function with appropriate parameters.

-## Main Function to call?
+## Main function to call?

 FTV_createFluidTextureViewer( fluid )